MontageSubs/film-notify-bot/DEPLOYMENT.en.md

 ## Overview

-This document provides a complete deployment guide for Film Notify Bot, including preparation, running on GitHub Actions, deploying on local or private servers, and best practices.
+This document provides a complete deployment guide for Film Notify Bot, including preparation, running on GitHub Actions or deploying on local or private servers, and best practices.

 ## Table of Contents